ShaharPrishMSFT/Zod/playground/viewer/liveprompt.md

 # Process: Archiving Completed Steps

 When a step is completed:
+1. **Delete the full content of the completed step from `playground/viewer/liveprompt.md`, leaving only a summary line in its place.**
-1. Move its full content (including heading and details) from `playground/viewer/liveprompt.md` to the top of `playground/viewer/liveprompt.archive.md`.
+2. Move the full content (including heading and details) to the top of `playground/viewer/liveprompt.archive.md`.
-2. Mark the step as completed in the steps list, with the completion date.
+3. Mark the step as completed in the steps list, with the completion date.
-3. Commit both file changes to the current working branch.
+4. Commit both file changes to the current working branch.

 # Steps & Completion Log

 - [x] **Step 1: Problem Statement** — *Completed: 2025-05-13*
-- [ ] **Step 2: User Stories / Use Cases**
+- [x] **Step 2: User Stories / Use Cases** — *Completed: 2025-05-13*
-- [ ] **Step 3: Requirements & Constraints**
+- [x] **Step 3: Requirements & Constraints** — *Completed: 2025-05-13*
 - [ ] **Step 4: Initial Design / Wireframe**
 - [ ] **Step 5: Implementation Plan**

 **Instructions:**
 When a step is completed, move its full content (including heading and details) to `playground/viewer/liveprompt.archive.md` to keep this file focused on active work.
+Don't forget to delete it from this doc once moved.

 ---